bennyvdhoogen/development-standards/standards/using-git.md

 ## Workflow
 In order to collaborate well on contributing to the same codebase, it is highly recommended to use a specific workflow using branches.
-Make sure to reach concensus in your team on what workflow is being used.
+Make sure to reach consensus in your team on what workflow is being used.

-A lot of thought an experience has already been put into coming up with these workflows.
-Of course, it is possible to deviate from their standard specifications if absolutely necessary, although this should be a rare.
+A lot of thought and experience has already been put into coming up with these workflows.
+Of course, it is possible to deviate from their standard specifications if absolutely necessary, although this should be rare.

 Recommended are:
 - [GitLab workflow](https://docs.gitlab.com/ee/topics/gitlab_flow.html) (recommended)